wombleton/gitlaw-nz/acts/L/Lawyers and Conveyancers Act 2006.md

     *   (d) any other incorporated or unincorporated body (other than a body that is a party to a listing agreement with a stock exchange)---

-        *   (i) in relation to which the practitioner occupies a position comparable to that of a director within the meaning of the Companies Act 1955 or the [Companies Act 1993][477]; or
+        *   (i) in relation to which the practitioner occupies a position comparable to that of a director within the meaning of the [Companies Act 1993][477]; or

         *   (ii) of which the principal financial benefit or effective control is directly or indirectly vested in the practitioner or any spouse or civil union partner or de facto partner or child or children of the practitioner.